 Under the terms of the Campus Agreement, licences to use any of the above software on any PC connected to the University network may be assumed to have been covered.

-Departments who install Microsoft software independently of Planning and Information (PLN) may also take advantage of Campus central licensing.
+Departments who install Microsoft software independently of It Services (ITS) may also take advantage of Campus central licensing.
 However, we are still obliged to keep track of the deployment of these licences.
 The agreement states: